-- For datasets obtained in Desktop mode, the RSK format is full.
-These files allow changes to calibration coefficients.
-GPS mapping for full RSK files relies on manually added location points.
-This file format is available for RBR standard and compact instruments. - For datasets obtained in Mobile mode, the RSK format is EPdesktop.
-These files allow charting and GPS tracking.
-They do not allow changes to calibration coefficients.
-This file format is only available for RBR standard instruments. - For datasets obtained via streaming or fetching, the RSK format is live.
+- Datasets in the Desktop storage format allow changes to calibration coefficients.
+GPS mapping for full RSK files relies on manually added location points. - This file format is available for RBR standard and compact instruments. - Datasets in the Mobile storage format support charting and GPS tracking.
+They do not allow changes to calibration coefficients. - This file format is only available for RBR standard instruments. - For datasets obtained via streaming or fetching, the RSK format is Realtime.
 Their names contain the "realtime" label.